LissetteMarie22/Bat-Thumbnails/README.md

 \par
 ## Getting Started
 \par
-You will need to be running a Unix teerminal.
-Download this file system so that you have all of the files you need and the correct folder tree structure.  \par
-Then use the following copy comands, if you're not using scotch box, you should change the destination directory to your home directory:\par
+You will need to be running a Unix terminal.   \par Use the following copy commands, if you're not using scotch box, you should change the destination directory to your home directory:\par
 \par
 cp /var/www/2017_bat.tar /home/vagrant/static/images\par
 cp /var/www/bat_thumbs.tar /home/vagrant/static/images/thumbs\par